MiaH1nojosa123/MiaH1nojosa123/README.md

 - 🤔 Can you guess who my avater is based off of?
 Its an MCYT..
 - 💬 I am apart of Code Chicca
 - 📫 You can reach me by emailing 252796MiHi@gmail.com
-- 😄 She/Her, call me whatever you want.
+- 😄 Pronouns- She/Her, call me whatever you want.
 It doesnt really matter to me :)
 - ⚡ Fun fact: I have 6 pets~ 4 dogs and 2 gerbals

 <3 <3 <3